SHAHIN77HB/Strassen_Matrix_Multiplication/README.md

 # Strassen_Matrix_Multiplication
-This function computes multiplication of two N x N matrix A and B with  help of Strassen Algorithm
+This function computes multiplication of two N x N matrix A and B with  help of Strassen Algorithm which needs less matrix multiplications than normal matrix multiplication A*B